-Around the world, the traditional working practices that we have all been accustomed to are being scrapped in favour of methods that have emerged out of the need for an increasingly flexible workforce.
+Around the world, the traditional working practices that we have all been accustomed to are being scrapped in favor of methods that have emerged out of the need for an increasingly flexible workforce.
 With fewer constrictions, more competition, and constant developments in tools and other technologies, can there be a solution for optimizing your business?

-Technology is redefining the very nature of work, whilst challenging the structure of the traditional 9-5 role and raising questions of the requirements of a central office space.
-Digitalisation is creating an increasingly interconnected world whereby the obstacle of distance fades further into the past with every passing year.
-Our workforce and hierarchical systems must therefore reflect the changing landscape that we see around us and adapt to a new world in which work is no longer defined as a place but rather an activity that can be carried out from anywhere with an internet connection.
+Technology is redefining the very nature of work and challenging the structure of the traditional 9-5 role.
+It’s also raising questions of the requirements of a central office space.
+Digitalization is creating an increasingly interconnected world where the once-problematic idea of distance has been close to eliminated as an obstacle.
+Our workforce and hierarchical systems now should reflect the changing landscape, and adapt to a world in which work is no longer defined as a place, but rather an activity--that can be carried out from anywhere with an internet connection.

-Janssens views this increasingly speed and efficiency based approach as crucial to the success of a company in the modern economy.
-He cites companies such as Google which employ the idea of the Design Sprint (whereby employees are given 5 days to find a solution to a complicated problem) as an example of a company which is leading the charge with regards to innovation thanks to its prioritisation of speed.
+Janssens views this increasingly speed-and-efficiency based approach as crucial to the success of a company in the modern economy.
+He cites companies such as Google which employ the idea of the Design Sprint (whereby employees are given 5 days to find a solution to a complicated problem) as an example of a company leading the charge in regards to innovation, thanks to its prioritization of speed.

 Speed is what will ultimately separate the winners and losers in the modern economy.
-A vivid example of future economic patterns can be seen in the case of FinTech companies which are challenging the banking establishment with innovations that have lowered the barriers of entry into the financial sector.
-There is a clear need for corporate structures to question their own value as faster and more flexible startups eat into their marketshare.
+A vivid example of future economic patterns can be seen in the case of FinTech companies: they are challenging the banking establishment with innovations that have lowered the barriers of entry into the financial sector.
+There is a clear need for corporate structures to question their own value as faster and more flexible startups eat into their market share.